JulieLascar/Annotation-of-LSF-subtitled-videos/Step3_supervised_classification/Prepare_data/README.md

 # Prepare data
 Code to prepare datas as presented in the paper (sections 6.1 and 6.2).

-├── correct_annotations.ipynb   --------  _To manually correct the annotations_
+├── correct_annotations.ipynb   --------  _To manually correct the annotations (for overlapping cases)_
 ├── data_utils.py ----------------------  _Utils fonctions to prepare the data_
 ├── make_data.py -----------------------  _Prepare the data (need a bilingual dictionnary)_
-├── make_expVSnonexp_data.py -----------  _Prepare the data when comparing expert and non expert_
+├── make_expVSnonexp_data.py -----------  _Prepare the data when comparing expert and non expert (need 2 bilingual dictionnaries)_

 ### 1. First experiment : prepare expert and non expert datas
 **run make_expVSnonexp_data.py** to prepare the data (do the steps one after the other) :